Jill Biden touts Seattle’s cancer research during Fred Hutch visit

 “I truly believe in the prevention aspect of this,” Biden said.
 “With the pandemic, we lost so much time with screenings.
 It took a lot of people a lot of time to get back into hospitals. … We have got to catch up.”

-The Bidens’ Cancer Moonshot initiative aims to prevent more than 4 million cancer deaths by 2047, and was first launched during President Joe Biden’s term as vice president.
+The Bidens’ Cancer Moonshot initiative aims to prevent more than 4 million cancer deaths by 2047, and was first launched during President Joe Biden’s tenure as vice president.

 The president last year set a goal of reducing U.S. cancer fatalities by 50% over the next 25 years while improving the quality of life of patients and caregivers.

-Joe Biden himself visited Fred Hutch in 2016, touring the lab of a researcher whose work included immunotherapy, which uses a patient’s own immune system to combat the disease.
+Biden himself visited Fred Hutch in 2016, touring the lab of a researcher whose work included immunotherapy, which uses a patient’s own immune system to combat the disease.

 Cancer has taken a personal toll on the Bidens, as it has for many families, with the president’s son, Beau Biden, dying from brain cancer in 2015 at the age of 46.